Introduction to What is .NET?

 - Easy to access the information.

-- It allows the developers to use the modules which were already created by them that is reusable modules.
+- It allows the developers to use the modules which were already created by them that are reusable modules.

-- Reduces the number of errors and increase productivity due to reusable modules.
+- Reduces the number of errors and increases productivity due to reusable modules.

 - Popularity for interoperability.